Lionel-Sutcliffe/CW-Challenges/README.md

 I currently only program in Python, although I'd like to pick up R (again) eventually.
 I've done some easy challenges in JavaScript but for the time being I'm sticking with Python until I become proficient at it.

-As of the time of writing I am ranked in the Top 10% of users on CodeWars and signed up in October of 2020, although I've just seriously started doing challenges regularly in January of 2021.
+As of the time of writing I am ranked in the top 8.5th percentile of users on CodeWars and signed up in October of 2020, although I've just seriously started doing challenges regularly in January of 2021.

 My current stats (Updated : 1/17/2021)
 ![My Stats as of 1/17/2021](Stats01172021.png)